lekoala/silverstripe-excel-import-export/README.md

 The import handlers only need to implement a `load` method that needs to return a result string or a `BulkLoader_Result` object.

-## Migrate your old code

-Previous version was using PHPExcel.
-This version use PHPSpreadhsheet.
-Any code using PHPExcel should be migrated.
-You can find the following guide helpful: https://phpspreadsheet.readthedocs.io/en/develop/topics/migration-from-PHPExcel/

 ## Todo

 - More tests and refactoring